lokimeyburg/lokimeyburg.github.io/_posts/2014-09-16-product-principles.md

 ![Medeo Product Principles 1](/assets/images/articles/product-principles-1.png)

-### Standing behind your principles
+## Standing behind your principles

 Creating a set of product principles gets everyone on the same page.
-We now have a much clearer picture of what you believe in and what is important to us as a team.
+We now have a much clearer picture of what we believe in and what is important to us as a team.

 It is extremely important to take prioritization seriously— you should get the team to agree on the specific ordering.
 Most to least important.
 Every time we disagree about a new feature we can point to our product principles and say that we agreed it’s more important the product be “this" over “that”.